Mukhamet Kharrasov: Biography

-From 1999 to 2000 he worked as the deputy, the acting chairman of the State Committee on Science of the Republic of Bashkortostan, higher and secondary vocational education.
+From 1999 to 2000, he worked as the deputy, the acting chairman of the State Committee on Science of the Republic of Bashkortostan, higher and secondary vocational education.

-January 17, 2000 elected rector of the "Bashkir State University."
+17 January 2000, he was elected rector of the Bashkir State University.

-Until the spring of 2010 he worked as the rector of the Bashkir State University.
+Until the spring of 2010, he worked as the rector of the Bashkir State University.

 The deputy of the State Assembly of Bashkortostan.

-A member of the political party " United Russia".
+A member of the political party United Russia.

 Research interests: the physics of superconductivity meterially; stochastic diffusion processes in dissipative systems, dynamic exchange interactions in condensed matter.
 He developed the theory of dynamical exchange interactions in condensed matter systems installed mathematical correlations in a system with broken symmetry.

-Family: Wife, Alfiya Mukadasovna, a mathematician.
-Salavat son - a lawyer, a daughter Guzel - PhD in Law, grandson Murad.
+Mukhamet Kharrasov died on 9 March 2024, at the age of 75.

 Proceedings

 Kharrasov Mukhamet Hadisovich - author of over 100 scientific publications.